queue-miscreant/neovimpv/README.md

 -------------

 The following global variables may be placed in your vim init script.
-If they are changed while neovim is running, they will NOT take effect.
+If they are changed while Neovim is running, they will NOT take effect.

-### `g:mpv_default_highlight`

-Name of highlight to be used by default when drawing text for the mpv instance.

-The default value is `"LineNr"`.

 ### `g:mpv_loading`